 This diversity leads you to options to specialize in a range of academic disciplines and enter the employment market more competently.
-Some educational institutions lay emphasis on broad educational principles, while some on practical skills required in the employment market.
+Some educational institutions emphasize broad educational principles, while some focus on practical skills required in the employment market.

-Thus, collectively, the US universities provide both thesis-based education and skill-based education to their students.
+Thus, US universities collectively provide both thesis-based and skill-based education to their students.

 The US educational calendar usually begins in August-September and continues through May or June.
-The academic year in most of the institutions is composed of ‘semester’, while some even practice ‘trimester’ or ‘quarter system’ of four terms that includes an optional summer session.
+The academic year in most institutions is composed of a ‘semester’, while some even practice a ‘trimester’ or ‘quarter system’ of four terms that includes an optional summer session.

-There are thousands of colleges and universities throughout the country providing quality education and therefore, there is always something for everyone.
+Thousands of colleges and universities throughout the country provide quality education, and therefore, there is always something for everyone.

-The USA has some of the best Universities in the world namely Princeton University, Harvard University, Columbia University, University of California, etc. However, the most important thing for you is the course and fee structure of the degree you aim to pursue.
+The USA has some of the best Universities in the world: Princeton University, Harvard University, Columbia University, University of California, etc. However, the most important thing for you is the course and fee structure of the degree you aim to pursue.

-Colleges are smaller than universities that generally provide under-graduate degrees.
-Community colleges, also known as the junior college has a significant role in the US educational system.
-They have affordable study options of two-year associate degrees after which you can continue studying in universities for an undergraduate degree.
-Universities offer research-based masters, doctoral and post-doctoral degrees.
+Colleges are more minor than universities that generally provide undergraduate degrees.
+Community colleges, also known as a junior college, has a significant role in the US educational system.
+They have affordable study options for two-year associate degrees, after which you can continue studying in universities for an undergraduate degree.
+Universities offer research-based master's, doctoral and post-doctoral degrees.

 |Associate degree||2 years|